nielswitte/OpenSim-CMS/api/README.md

 }
 ```

-and on failure it will provide an error message, for example when the agent's uuid is not found:
+and on failure it will provide an error message, for example when the agent's uuid is not found or the user is offline:

 ```json
 {